kendrawu/ADAGIO/README.md

 # ADAGIO
-A repo holds codes for the project ADAGIO (Adaptive Designs And Genomics In Outbreaks)
+A repo holds codes for the project ADAGIO (Adaptive Designs And Genomics In Outbreaks).
+Note: This is working repository, so code and data are likely to change over time.

 Transmission dynamic model: